 The 1851 Census narrows his birth year down to about 1808, which would have put him at about 10 years old at the time of the fire.
 James was still unmarried, living with his father, and working as a dyer’s servant.

-He died aged 47 and was buried on 27 October 1855 at St. John the Baptist, Kirkheaton.
+James died aged only 47 and was buried on 27th October 1855 at St. John the Baptist, Kirkheaton.

 An 1815 Bill had been instigated by Robert Owen, the progressive owner of the New Lanark Mill on the River Clyde, who was concerned about the conditions of children in the mills.
 He said: